openvinotoolkit/model_server/docs/python_support/reference.md

         calls the `Process` method for the node depends on the configuration and the two configurations supported by PythonExecutorCalculator are:

-        * Regular: `execute` runs every time the node receives all inputs with the same timestamp.
-Produces one set of outputs per one set of inputs.
+        * Regular: `execute` is called with a set of inputs and returns a set of outputs.
         For unary endpoints it's the only possible configuration.

-        * Generative: `execute` is called once, when all inputs with the same timestamp are available and returns a generator.
+        * Generative: `execute` is called with a set of inputs and returns a generator.
         The generator is then called multiple times with no additional input data and produces multiple sets of outputs over time.
 Works only with streaming endpoints.

         Implemeting this function is required.